sciabarra/AgileSites/doc/tutorial/ReadContent.md

 In particular we will add a title, an image, a text and a reference to another page.

-We will then see how to render those attributes.
+We will see then how to render those attributes.

 ## Creating a new attribute

-Here is step by step how to create an attribute named `MyTitle`.
+Here is described, step by step, how to create an attribute named `MyTitle`.

 First go in the administrative interface, click on **New** and then click on **New Page Attribute**

 ![New Page Attribute](../img/snap4806.png)

-Create a new Page Attribute name `MyTitle`, but use the name without the prefix in the description (so the user won't see the prefix).
+Create a new Page Attribute named `MyTitle`, but use the name without the prefix in the description (so the user won't see the prefix).
 Select `string` as attribute type, and `single` as number of values.

 ![New Page Attribute ](../img/snap4829.png)